How To Do High Knees

 If you’ve already been incorporating high knees into your workout routine, then consider switching them up with other high knee equivalents that can target similar muscles, such as Steam Engine, High Knee March, Butt Kicks, and Power Skips!

 How Many Calories Do High Knees Burn?

-People often ask how many calories they are burning in their workouts, and while we wish it was as simple as saying certain exercises burn a specific amount of calories, it generally boils down to how hard you’re working.
+People often ask how many calories they are burning in their workouts.
+While we wish it were as simple as saying certain exercises burn a specific amount of calories, it generally boils down to how hard you’re working.

 High Knees will generally burn about 100 calories for every 10 minutes you are working at a moderate to intense fitness level.

 Incorporating High Knees Into Your Workouts

 High Knees is a great warm-up or full-body exercise all on its own!
 However, you can also incorporate High Knees into other workouts to mix them up.
 Here are some ideas to make that happen.